 Every day you work with Bret, you could learn something.
 We had 100 percent trust in each other and 100 percent respect for each other.
 He’s a badass guy, and every night was a good night with Hart.
 That’s the damn truth.

 I wish him all the best.
 I love that guy.
 I got so much respect for him.
 He truly is one of the best ever — an absolute artist in the ring.
 I hold him in very high regard, and he’s a very dear friend.”

-BRET HART on how The Hart Foundation settled on pink as their color
+Best BRET HART Moment #3 – How The Hart Foundation settled on pink as their color